woodp/architecture-center/docs/guide/architecture-styles/microservices.md

 ## Challenges

 - **Complexity**.
 A microservices application has more moving parts than the equivalent monolithic application.
-On the one hand, each service is simpler, but the entire system as a whole is more complex.
+Each service is simpler, but the entire system as a whole is more complex.

+- **Lack of governance.** The decentralized approach to building microservices has advantages, but it can also lead to problems.
+You may end up with so many different languages and frameworks that the applications becomes hard to maintain.
+It may be useful to put some project-wide standards in place, without overly restricting teams' flexibility.
+This especially applies to cross-cutting functionality such as logging.

 - **Network congestion and latency**.
 The use of many small, granular services can result in more interservice communication.
 Also, if the chain of service dependencies gets too long (service A calls B, which calls C...), the additional latency can become a problem.
 You will need to design APIs carefully.
 Avoid overly chatty APIs, think about serialization formats, and look for places to use asynchronous communication patterns.